Police: East Texas man had body of son who died in 2018 in kitchen - NewsBreak

 Police: East Texas man had body of son who died in 2018 in kitchen

-NEW BOSTON, Texas (KETK) — New Boston police officers were called to do a welfare check where they ultimately found a body on Tuesday, around 5:10 p.m.
-When they arrived to a residence in the 1200 block of South Merrill Street, they made contact with the father of the person and officers asked if he knew why they were there, according to a release.FBI: San Juan man agreed to meet with 9-year-old for sex
+NEW BOSTON, Texas (KETK) — New Boston police officers found a body on Tuesday approximately at 5:10 p.m. while they were doing a welfare check.
+When they arrived to a residence in the 1200 block of South Merrill Street, they made contact with the father of the person and officers asked if he knew why they were there, according to a release.Affidavit: Athens woman kidnapped by 6 was tortured, had the word ‘rape’ shaved into back of head

 David McMichael reportedly advised officers that it was because he had a body in his kitchen .
 He told officers that the body was his son who died in May of 2018, according to officials.